specsolutions/specsync-for-tfs-documentation/configuration/configuration-customizations.md

 * `branchTag` -- Supports synchronization of scenarios on a feature branch.
   * `branchTag/enabled` -- Enables the customization. \(Default: `false`\)
   * `branchTag/prefix` -- The tag prefix to be used for linking scenarios that are updated on a branch.
 E.g. the prefix `tc.mybranch` will generate tags, like `@tc.mybranch:1234`.
 * `fieldDefaults` -- Enables setting default values to test case fields.
-Useful for custom TFS process templates.
+Useful for custom Azure DevOps process templates.
   * `fieldDefaults/enabled` -- Enables the customization. \(Default: `false`\)
   * `fieldDefaults/defaultValues` -- A list of key-value pair, where the key is the canonical name of the field to be updated \(e.g. `System.Description`\) and the value is the default value to be used when the test case is created.
 * `ignoreTestCaseSteps` -- Can ignore \(leave unchanged\) test case steps with a specific prefix.